nicollis/iOS-Playgrounds/Core Image/Photorama/README.md

 ### Bonus: Self Created Challenge: Core Image Kernal Langauge Filter!

 Built a custom CIFilter by writing and importing a .cikernel file. built one that removes haze and takes custom inputs.

+## Chapture 6 Challenges

+### Challenge 1: Framework-ify the photo processor

+Refactore ImageProcessor.swift and realated files into its own framwork target